 St. John-Francis Regis, the great “father of the poor,” was a Jesuit evangelist and preacher.
 He was born in Font-Couverte, France in 1507, the son of a rich merchant.
 John studied at Beziers and was accepted into the Society of Jesus in 1615.
 He also studied at Cahors and Toulouse and was ordained in 1631.
 The rest of his life was spent preaching and establishing charitable institutions, confraternities, and missions in southern France.

 St. Regis was not only a profound preacher, but the founder of orphanges and improver of prison conditions.
 He also established a lace factory as a form of skilled labor for repentant prostitutes.
 John-Francis worked intensely with the neglected until, suffering from exhaustion, he died at the age of thirty-three.
 He also performed many miracles.
 He was canonized in 1737.
 His Feast Day is June 16th.
 He is the patron saint of lacemakers, medical social workers, and illegitimate children.

-Due to the St. Regis Changing Lives Together construction project, we have moved our Saturday night and Sunday Masses to the Marian High School Auditorium for the next several months.
+Due to the St. Regis Changing Lives Together construction project, we have moved our Saturday night and Sunday morning and noon Masses to the Marian High School Auditorium for the next several months.
+The 5:30 Sunday night Mass will take place in the St. Regis Gym.
 Marian is located just down the street from St. Regis at 7225 Lahser Road in Bloomfield Hills.
-There is plenty of parking, and the auditorium is air conditioned.
+There is plenty of parking.
 Weekday Masses and 8:30 a.m.
 Mass on Saturday will be held in the Father Shields Club Room.
 Please click on the Mass Schedule link to the right for more information.